2020PB/police-brutality/reports/California.md

 ### Violent arrests after police initiate scuffle | July 25th

-Footage shows police approaching a protestor in the street and shoving her to the ground, knocking the phone out of her hand.
-As police continue to shove the protestor, another runs into frame and knocks an officer to the ground.
-More police then join to arrest the two protestors.
-Two other protestors come into frame, yelling at police.
+Footage shows police approaching a protester in the street and shoving her to the ground, knocking the phone out of her hand.
+As police continue to shove the protester, another runs into frame and knocks an officer to the ground.
+More police then join to arrest the two protesters.
+Two other protesters come into frame, yelling at police.
 One is thrown to the ground and knelt on by an officer to arrest her.
 The other is shoved over a vertical ring used to lock bikes.
-She is then repeatedly shoved as she tries to stand and approach her fellow protestor on the ground.
+She is then repeatedly shoved as she tries to stand and approach her fellow protester on the ground.

 tags: shove, arrest, strike, baton, property-destruction, protester